amirouche/socialite/README.md

 Querying in RDF land happens via a language "similar" to SQL that is called SPARQL.
 Basically, it's pattern matching with bells and dragons...
-That being said, sparky implements only the pattern matching part which makes coding things like the following SQL query:
+That being said, yiwen implements only the pattern matching part which makes it possible to code things like the following SQL
+query:

 ```sql
 SELECT post.title